Iran’s influence in Iraq strong despite regime fears

 Nevertheless, while the Iranian regime is facing some obstacles in Iraq, its influence there remains intact.
 The bilateral agreement between Al-Kadhimi and the US does not mean that the prime minister is entirely against Iran.
 In fact, before visiting Washington, Al-Kadhimi’s first foreign visit was to Tehran.
 He also told the US ambassador to Baghdad that “Iraq will not be a ground for settling accounts and launching attacks on any neighboring or friendly country.”
 Al-Kadhimi is more likely performing a balancing act between Iran and the US, rather than fundamentally shifting Baghdad’s policy against Tehran.

 Furthermore, Iran wields significant influence in Iraq through its network of Shiite militia groups, which pose a threat to any official who dares to significantly undermine Iran’s role in Iraq.
-Through its influence in the Iraqi government, the Iranian regime has pushed the state into recognizing these militias — including the conglomerate known as the Iran Militia in Iraq and Syria (IMIS)— as legitimate groups, incorporating them into the state apparatuses and making the Iraqi government allocate wages and ammunition for them.
+Through its influence in the Iraqi government, the Iranian regime has pushed the state into recognizing these militias — including the conglomerate known as the Popular Mobilization Forces — as legitimate groups, incorporating them into the state apparatuses and making the Iraqi government allocate wages and ammunition for them.

 Overall, the Iranian regime still exerts significant influence in Iraq and this trend will likely continue as long as the ruling clerics remain in power.